Customize Your Puppy's Diet

 Page 1 of 3

 Buying puppy food is one time you don't want to pinch pennies.
 All of our experts agree: You get exactly what you pay for.
-This does not necessarily mean that you must buy the most expensive food for your pup, but as behavior-medicine expert Jeff Nichol, DVM. and independent practitioner at the Veterinary Centers of America Wyoming Animal Hospital, puts it, "You don't get what you don't pay for."
+This does not necessarily mean that you must buy the most expensive food for your pup, but as behavior-medicine expert Jeff Nichol, DVM., author of Is My Dog OK?
+(Reward Books, 2001), and independent practitioner at the Veterinary Centers of America Wyoming Animal Hospital, puts it, "You don't get what you don't pay for."

 Deciphering the Label